The Ultimate Guide: How to Write a Press Release

 (Again) GET TO THE POINT.
 First para must both summarise and entice the reader to continue.

-I write my copy in Word then run it through Hemingway App to ensure I use short, easy-to-read sentences, check for adverbs and use of the passive voice.
+I write my copy in Word then run it through Grammarly to ensure I use short, easy-to-read sentences, check for adverbs and use of the passive voice.

 Ditch corporate speak and write as close to the style of target publications as possible.
 If your words get copied and pasted by the media, great!